 Three of the world’s major religions lay claim to Jerusalem as a holy city.
 As such, pilgrims from around the globe flock here to visit some of the world’s most sacred sites.
 It also serves as a good starting point for other destinations in the Holy Land, with multiple tours leaving from the city each day.
 However, Jerusalem is an expensive place to stay.
 The city ranks ahead of only Tel Aviv as the least affordable destination on our list for accommodations.
 Still, because of its importance as a religious pilgrimage site, Jerusalem will continue to flourish as a popular travel destination.

 If you’re searching for cheap places to travel, San Francisco isn’t it.
 Long considered one of the most expensive places to live in the United States, San Fran is also one of the country’s most expensive cities to visit.
 While you’re there, be sure to visit the Golden Gate Bridge, check out Chinatown, and catch a ride on one of the city’s famous cable cars or trolleys.
 Finding a cheap place to stay could be tough, though.
-San Francisco ranks 98th in the affordable accommodations category.
+San Francisco ranks 97th in the affordable accommodations category.
 Food and drinks won’t come cheap either, ranking 89th and 85th, respectively.

 Scandinavia isn’t known as an exceptionally cheap vacation spot, so it’s no surprise that Denmark’s capital city finds itself near the bottom of our list.
 In fact, of the most popular tourist destinations in the world, Copenhagen is the most expensive city in Europe.
 Of course, expensive doesn’t mean that you shouldn’t consider traveling there.
 Copenhagen is a large city that still maintains a small town feel.
 Boasting a thriving historical center, great shopping, and a beautiful pier area that’s filled with atmosphere, this is still a city to keep on your bucket list.
 When you’re spending this much money, just don’t forget about travel insurance!